ibitcy/react-stores/README.md

   // and watch only for a important keys for this component this.storeEvent = myStore.on(
     StoreEventType.All,
-    ['mapOfObjects'],
+    // Watch only for mapOfObjects key from store ['mapOfObjects'],
     (storeState) => {
       // The callback is fired only when mapOfObjects key was changed